Updated: 18 Oct, 2020

 Cons: 29EUR for commercial use.

-Pros: free for private use, or educational or non-profit organisations.
-Fairly quick viewer, with some nice built in tools, like lossless JPG rotation and cropping.
+Pros: Free for private use, or educational or non-profit organisations.
+It is a fairly quick viewer, with some nice built in tools, like lossless JPG rotation and cropping.

 Cons: $12USD / 10EUR for commercial use.
 Aging user interface hasn’t changed since the late 90s.
 Doesn’t pre-cache the next image, so it’s not the fastest viewer around, and can lag a bit with big images because of this.

-Now free for Windows, Mac and Adobe Photoshop (up to CC 2015).
+This was free for Windows, Mac and Adobe Photoshop.
 However, it is no longer being updated or supported.
 In this package, three parts are particularly useful:

 Color Efex Pro

 “A comprehensive set of filters for color correction, retouching, and creative effects.”